EMPZsolt/my-fifth-project/README.md

 - When loading images into memory for model training, consider their shape to ensure compatibility with performance criteria.
 - Explore various image shape options to strike an optimal balance between model size and performance.

-**Business Requirement 3**: Providing a report
-- The client aims to obtain insightful reports summarizing the outcomes of cherry leaf examinations, facilitating informed decision-making and strategic planning.
+**Business Requirement 3**: The client aims to obtain insightful reports summarizing the outcomes of cherry leaf examinations, facilitating informed decision-making and strategic planning.

 - Automated Report Generation: Upon the completion of each batch of cherry leaf image analyses, the system automatically generates downloadable .csv reports.
 These reports succinctly summarize the ML predictions, providing a clear overview of each leaf's predicted health status—whether healthy or affected by powdery mildew.
 - Streamlined Reporting Interface: The reporting functionality is seamlessly integrated into the Streamlit dashboard, ensuring easy access and navigation for the client.
 This intuitive interface simplifies the process of reviewing and downloading prediction data, enhancing user experience and efficiency.
 - In essence, the report generation feature fulfills the client's need for actionable insights derived from ML predictions.
 By automating report generation and providing an accessible interface, the client can make informed decisions and implement strategic measures for cherry crop management effectively.